Factbox: Political risks to watch in Syria

 SECTARIAN STRIFE

-Kidnappings and killings based on religious identity are increasingly common in protest flashpoints such as Homs, sparking international and regional concerns that the strife could lead to more sustained sectarian bloodshed.

-Assad warned the British Sunday Times newspaper that foreign intervention in Syria would set off a regional "earthquake."

-Lebanon, Iraq and Turkey would all worry that sectarian or ethnic bloodshed in Syria could spill across their border, whipping up regional tensions between Arabs and Kurds, Christians and Muslims or Sunnis and Shi'ites.
+Neighboring Lebanon, Iraq and Turkey would all worry that sectarian or ethnic bloodshed in Syria could spread across their border, whipping up regional tensions between Arabs and Kurds, Christians and Muslims or Sunnis and Shi'ites.

-Assad's alliance with Shi'ite Iran and Hezbollah, Lebanon's political party and militant group, may give him a powerful hand to play in any regional showdown that could stir regional tensions with powerful Sunni-led Gulf Arab states.
+Assad's alliance with Shi'ite Iran and Lebanon's Hezbollah, a political party and militant group, may give him a powerful hand to play in any regional showdown.
+It could also stir regional tensions with powerful Sunni-led Gulf Arab states eager to weaken regional rival Iran.

+Concerns over sustained sectarian bloodshed have been raised by the unrest in Syria's third city Homs, where kidnappings and killings based on religious identity are now common.

-Lebanon, still haunted by the specter of its own sectarian civil war, has seen small sporadic scuffles that suggest Syria's unrest may be provoking local hostilities.
-Although it still seems unlikely, many fear rising tensions could drag in Hezbollah, which fought a war with Israel in 2006.
+Lebanon, still haunted by the specter of its own civil war, has seen small but violent clashes between Alawites and Sunnis that suggest Syria's unrest may be provoking local hostilities.
+Although it still seems unlikely, many fear rising tensions could drag in powerful Hezbollah, which fought a war with Israel in 2006.

-The opposition groups which hope to lead Syria deny any sectarian identity, but critics say they have not done enough to bring in non-Sunni leadership and may alienate Syrian Christians, Alawites and other minorities.

-If they feel their fate is tied to Assad rule, they may be encouraged to bear arms rather than test the opposition.

 What to watch: